jengalas/jengalas.github.io/_posts/cacti/2016-06-30-pop-goes-the-tephrocactus-segment.md

 gallery:
   - url: P1000517cl.jpg
     image_path: P1000517b2.jpg
-    alt: "A new segment emerges"
+    alt: "A new segment emerges.
+The plant is now lopsided due to the missing segment!"
-    title: "A new segment emerges"
+    title: "A new segment emerges.
+The plant is now lopsided due to the missing segment!"
   - url: P1000517dl.jpg
     image_path: P1000517b.jpg
     alt: "An infrared view"